Featured

 To begin with, our country needs to recognise the First Nations peoples of this country as First Nations in our Constitution.
 How could we not and why would the rest of us need to be asked?
 It is self-evident.

 Then, the rest of us need to support the call for a constitutionally recognised Indigenous Voice on all matters relating to Indigenous communities.
 This is not going to affect the rest of us in any way, shape or form.
 The programs that have been directed from the top-down over the last 230+ years with an Eurocentric mindframe have not worked and seem to be continually making the situation worse.
 There are differences in cultural behaviour and understandings that keep being ignored.[7]
 Those who have developed and run successful programs in communities from and on the ground are telling authorities there are workable alternatives.
 It is time the rest of us listened, supported what is being developed and hand back control and responsibility.
 The rest of us do not know better.
-There are increasing numbers of First Nations descendants making successful inroads in so many areas.
+There are increasing numbers of First Nations descendants and organisations making successful inroads in so many areas.
 It is in good hands.

 And we need to ensure that all schools and educational institutions teach the truth of Australia’s history.
 We also personally need to know the full history of the area in which we live, and learn the traditional names and stories if still known.[8]
 We need to respect that the names and stories predate the rest of our arrival by tens of thousands of years.